timschmidt/hyperreal/README.md

 - `hyperlattice` uses `hyperreal::Real` as its default exact/symbolic scalar
   backend.
 It forwards `hyperreal` structural facts through its `Scalar` type and adds vector, matrix, transform, and retained-geometry facts around them.
-- `liminal` can consume `hyperreal::Real` directly, using structural facts, finite `f64` approximations, and bounded sign refinement before robust fallback.
+- `hyperlimit` can consume `hyperreal::Real` directly, using structural facts, finite `f64` approximations, and bounded sign refinement before robust fallback.
 - `hypersolve` is the experimental solver layer.
 Its current direction is to